 - Place the grated potato in a bowl.
 Add the buttermilk and stir well to combine.
 Doing this will also help prevent discoloration.

 - Add the flour, salt, sugar, baking soda, and milk.
 Mix well.
-Add more milk or buttermilk if necessary to make a thick batter.
+Add more milk if necessary to get the consistency you want for the batter.

 - Cook on medium high heat for 4 minutes on each side for one thick 6 inch pancake.

-- Serve immediately with butter, sour cream or crème fraîche, chives, and black pepper.
+- Serve immediately with butter, sour cream, chives, and black pepper.

-- If you are making lots of boxty pancakes, keep the cooked ones warm in a low oven while you fry up the rest of the batter.
+- In a low oven (180 F), keep the cooked ones warm while you fry up the rest of the batter.